An application of a small area procedure with correlation between measurement error and sampling error to the Conservation Effects Assessment Project: Model and Predictor

-{\it Remark 2:} We use the properties of the multivariate normal distribution to derive the predictor (\ref{thetatildei}).
-A different way to develop a predictor is to find the convex combination of $Y_{i}$ and $\beta_{0}+ \bm{\beta}_{1}'\bm{W}_{i}$ that minimizes the MSPE. \cite{ybarra2003} develops the predictor (\ref{thetatildei}) as the minimum MSPE convex combination of $Y_{i}$ and $\beta_{0}+ \bm{\beta}_{1}'\bm{W}_{i}$.
-The predictor (\ref{thetatildei}) is identical to the predictor proposed in \cite{ybarra2003}.
-The development in (\ref{condnormei}) requires the normality assumption, while the development of the predictor in \cite{ybarra2003} uses only first and second moments.
+\begin{myremark} We use the properties of the bivariate normal distribution to derive the predictor (\ref{thetatildei}).
+A different way to develop a predictor is to find the convex combination of $Y_{i}$ and $\beta_{0}+ \bm{\beta}_{1}'\bm{W}_{i}$ that minimizes the MSPE. \cite{ybarra2003} demonstrates that the predictor (\ref{thetatildei}) is the minimum MSPE convex combination of $Y_{i}$ and $\beta_{0}+ \bm{\beta}_{1}'\bm{W}_{i}$ under moment conditions that do not require normality. \end{myremark}